Pedestrian Injury Attorney in Atlanta, Georgia

 Georgia applies the doctrine of comparative fault.
-Under this doctrine, if the injured person is found to be 50 percent or more responsible for the accident that caused their own injuries, then the person cannot recover monetary damages.
+Under this doctrine, if the injured person is 50 percent or more responsible for the accident that caused their own injuries, then the person cannot recover monetary damages.
 Therefore, if a claimant decides to take a pedestrian injury claim to litigation, the claimant must ensure that the pedestrian’s culpability in the incident is far less than that of the motorist.

 Hit and Run Injuries

-If the defendant-driver committed a hit and run, then — as the pedestrian plaintiff — your case will be significant impacted.
+If the defendant-driver committed a hit and run, then — as the pedestrian plaintiff — your case will be significantly impacted.
 For example, in some cases, it may be a challenge to identify the liable driver, as there may not be video, photo, or other evidence of the incident.
 In pedestrian injury cases under this scenario, it is critical for a claimant’s attorney to be fully aware of uninsured motorist laws that would apply to the injured pedestrian.

 Contact an Experienced Atlanta Pedestrian Injury Attorney